-Supporters are reminded that the Valley Parade Ticket Office inside the all-new Bradford City Store will be CLOSED on matchdays.
+Supporters are reminded that the Valley Parade Ticket Office inside the Bradford City Store will be CLOSED before today's match.

 All matchday ticket sales will be from the traditional Burlington Street Box Office.

-Please DO NOT head to the Valley Parade Ticket Office on matchday, and instead visit the Burlington Street Box Office for all ticketing sales and enquiries.
+Please DO NOT head to the Valley Parade Ticket Office before the game, and instead visit the Burlington Street Box Office for all ticketing sales and enquiries.